Our Story

 “I am a passionate activist who believes that I can meaningfully contribute to human rights law, through my love for justice, literature, and people.”

-Madile Mashanini
+Madile Mashinini

 Human Resources Officer